 We may not need the model rendered in real time at all.
 We could deal with pre-rendered animation or still images.
 The pre-rendered scenarios requiring much less optimization and possibly more detail preserved.

 With that said, it mostly boils down to one thing.
 Can your UV Map overlap or not?
 In Blenders UV Editor you can scale your UV Map beyond the size of the image you want to project on to your model.
 The image bounds can be referred to as the 1001 space.
 Scaling the UV Map outside the 1001 bounds will start to tile the texture.
 What sticks out on the right side will be textures as if it was sticking into the left side of the texture space.
+This is when we usually use seamless textures that can tile like the one above.

-Even if you stay within Blender through your whole workflow you may still need to consider staying within the 1001 space.
+Even if you stay within Blender through your whole workflow, you may still need to consider staying within the 1001 space.
 For texture painting or baking for example.

 The one time you can overlap your UV Map is when using the most common workflow in Blender.
 That is when you have pre-made textures that tile, and you are texturing and shading at the same time within the node editor.
 Therefore, it is common to see Blender users overlap UV Maps.
 It is a big part of the internal texturing process in Blender.

 If you later want to export your assets to another software, you can bake your material setup to a new UV Map that is contained in the 1001 space.
+This is one of those occasions when we would use multiple UV Maps.

 When working with a UV map that is supposed to be contained within the 1001 space the goal is most of the time to take up as much space as possible within those bounds.
 We want just a little bit of margins between different UV islands so that we can avoid seams and have just a little bit of margin that goes beyond each UV island.